flame-org/TinyREST/README.md

 TinyREST
 ========

-Basic setting of REST environment for Nette
+Smart implementation of REST for Nette